 - 3 tablespoons St. Germain elderflower liqueur

-Pour just a drop of the smoky Islay Scotch into each of two cool retro coupes and swirl it around to "rinse" the glasses.
+- Pour just a drop of the smoky Islay Scotch into each of two cool retro coupe glasses and swirl it around to "rinse" the glasses.
 Set aside.

 - Fill a cocktail shaker with 5 or 6 ice cubes and add the blended Scotch, lemon juice, and St. Germain.

 - Shake for 30 seconds.

 - Pour into the prepared glasses and top each coupe off with ginger beer.

 Amount Per Serving: Calories: 265Total Fat: 0gSaturated Fat: 0gTrans Fat: 0gUnsaturated Fat: 0gCholesterol: 0mgSodium: 17mgCarbohydrates: 35gFiber: 0gSugar: 34gProtein: 1g